Galatians

 6. Postscript, 6:11-18

-The structure of Galatians reflects its literary form as a personal letter which, due to the fact that it is to be read in a congregational situation, adopts rhetorical forms and conventions.
+The structure of Galatians reflects its literary form, namely, a personal letter which, due to the fact that it is intended to be read at a congregational meeting, adopts rhetorical form.
 As a letter it has a prescript, 1:1-5, and a postscript or conclusion, 6:11-18.
-Betz argues that the body of the letter presents as an example of forensic / judicial rhetoric, a defensive apologetic, although many commentators argue that it is more likely an example of deliberative rhetoric where the author / speaker seeks to persuade his audience concerning a particular matter.
-It does seem likely that Paul is trying to persuade the Galatians that faith has superseded law as the means of progressing the Christian life and thus the letter leans more toward deliberative rhetoric than forensic.
-Of course, Galatians, as with the other New Testament letters, is not a technical example of rhetoric and so cannot be strictly classified, but none-the-less it does reflect the accepted conventions of the day used to progress an argument.
+Betz argues that the body of the letter presents as an example of forensic / judicial rhetoric, a defensive apologetic, although many commentators argue that it is more likely an example of deliberative rhetoric where the author / speaker seeks to persuade his audience concerning a particular point of view.
+It does seem likely that Paul is trying to persuade the Galatians that faith has superseded law as the means of progressing the Christian life, and so the letter leans more toward deliberative rhetoric than forensic.
+Of course, Galatians, as with the other New Testament letters, is not a technical example of rhetoric, so it cannot be strictly classified, but none-the-less, it does reflect the accepted conventions of the day for progressing an argument.
 Betts proposes the following rhetorical structure:

 Exordium - the introduction, where the subject matter is raised and personal links established, 1:6-11;